Benjamin Whitrow

-Benjamin John Whitrow (17 February 1937 – 28 September 2017) was an English actor.
+Benjamin John Whitrow (17 February 1937 – 28 September 2017) was a British actor.
 He was nominated for the BAFTA TV Award for Best Actor for his role as Mr Bennet in the 1995 BBC version of Pride and Prejudice, and voiced the role of Fowler in the 2000 animated film Chicken Run.
 His other film appearances include Quadrophenia (1979), Personal Services (1987) and Bomber (2009).
+He has 5 grandchildren, 2 of them being Max Whitrow and Milo Whitrow, the sons of Tom Whitrow, the producer of This is MY House and Four in a Bed.

 Early life and education

 Whitrow was born on 17 February 1937 in Oxford, Oxfordshire, the son of Mary Alexandra (Flaunders) and Philip Whitrow, a teacher at St Edward's School, Oxford.

 Whitrow attended two independent schools: The Dragon School in Oxford and Tonbridge School, in the town of Tonbridge in Kent, followed by the Royal Academy of Dramatic Art.